Our students like to find solutions to everyday problems.

 Let us show you all the NDSU College of Engineering has to offer.

-With an engineering degree from NDSU, you could:
+With a degree from the College of Engineering, you could:

-- Develop hardware and software applications for the next generation of gaming systems.
+- Develop innovative hardware and software applications using artificial intelligence.

 - Manage and oversee the operations of a multimillion-dollar construction site.

-- Work with healthcare professionals to improve the efficiency of patient flow through clinics and hospitals.
+- Work with healthcare professionals to improve the efficiency of clinics and hospitals.

 - Provide clean drinking water to remote areas around the globe.